 Photo source: https://www.edenmagnet.com.au/story/6202039/twofold-receives-garden-boost/

 Our Spring 2019 market donated $500 to food garden projects that will be part of Costa Georgiadis' Far South Coast visit in November 2019.
 The cheque was presented to Kay Saarinen by our Treasurer Michelle Raymond at the market.

 Following the bushfires in the Bega Valley and Far East Gippsland from New Years Eve into January 2020, several of our stallholders were impacted by fires.
 Our January market was also under threat as fires burnt at the south end of Nethercote.
 After consulting with the RFS, we decided everyone needed a little bit of 'normal' and go ahead with our 25 January event.
 The outpouring of love and support for our Facebook post was immediate and huge, our biggest social media reach to date - over 6000.
 The market itself was likewise hugely supported by people coming from all over, including tourists from Sydney, Melbourne and Canberra who wanted to support our little market by buying hundreds of dollars worth of goods, having morning tea or buying a raffle ticket.
-Overall we raised $1500 on the day which went to stallholders Imlay Nuts, Imlay Avocadoes and Greek Soul Food, all of whom lost their homes and more in the fires.
+Overall we raised $1500 on the day which went to stallholders Imlay Nuts, Imlay Avocadoes, Greek Soul Food and later, Saarinen Organics, all of whom lost a great deal including homes, packing sheds, orchards, a food van and plant stock as well as livelihoods in the fires.
 We hope that their recovery will be swift and that we see them back at our market soon.
 Thank you to our beautiful marketgoers for your immense generosity and kindness.
 Photo: Our volunteers celebrating our biggest market yet.